po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

         }
     ```

-  * 🔑 If you forget the syntax, VSCode can help you create these types of loops by offering a snippet to work from.
-You can try it yourself by typing `forof` and simply hitting enter.
+  * 🔑 If you forget the syntax, VS Code can help you create these types of loops by offering a snippet to work from.
+You can try it yourself by typing `forof` and simply pressing Enter, which will result in the following code:

     ```js
         for (const iterator of object) {